 Bi-Weekly savings to save $5000 in 3 months

 There are 12 weeks in a 3-month timeline, which means there are 6 bi-weeks.
-In order to save $5,000 in three months, you’ll need to save just over $833 every two weeks.
+In order to save $5,000 in three months, you’ll need to save just over $833 every two weeks with your biweekly budget.

 If you’re paid bi-weekly, you can easily compare your bi-weekly savings goal with your paycheck.
-This is a simple way to see if saving $5,000 in 3 months is reasonable.
+It’s a simple way to see if saving $5,000 in 3 months is reasonable.

 It’s also a good way to determine how much more money you need to earn per paycheck or cut from expenses.